CharmingSteve/esh-frontend-backend-monitoring/README.md

 4. **Development vs Production**:
    - Some variables might need different values in development
    - Consider using .env files for environment-specific settings
+## Security Considerations

+Ensuring security in this monitoring stack is crucial to protect sensitive metrics, prevent unauthorized access, and maintain system integrity.
+Below are the key security measures implemented and additional best practices for securing the installation.

+### **1. Restrict Grafana Access**
+- By default, Grafana is exposed on `localhost:3002`.
+Ensure it is not publicly accessible unless necessary.
+- Configure **user authentication** in Grafana using an **admin password** instead of default credentials.
+- **Restrict login attempts** to mitigate brute-force attacks.

+### **2. Protect Prometheus & API Endpoints**
+- Prometheus metrics are openly accessible on `/metrics`.
+Consider enabling **basic authentication** or **IP whitelisting** to restrict access.
+- **CORS policy** is configured to allow only trusted frontend services to communicate with the backend.
+- Backend API endpoints should validate and sanitize inputs to prevent **injection attacks**.

+### **3. Secure Docker & Nginx Configuration**
+- **Limit container privileges**: Ensure that containers do not run as `root`.
+- **Use read-only filesystems** for Grafana and Prometheus to prevent unauthorized modifications.
+- **Enable HTTPS** in Nginx to encrypt communication (requires a TLS certificate).
+- **Prevent open proxy issues** in Nginx by strictly defining `proxy_pass` rules.

+### **4. Protect Data Sources**
+- If Grafana connects to databases or external services, ensure credentials are stored securely using **environment variables** or Grafana’s **secure storage**.
+- Use **role-based access control (RBAC)** to limit data access based on user permissions.

+### **5. Logging & Monitoring**
+- **Monitor access logs** for suspicious activity.
+- **Enable audit logs** in Grafana to track configuration changes and unauthorized login attempts.
+- Set up alerts in Prometheus to detect **unexpected spikes in resource usage**, indicating potential abuse.

+### **6. Container & Image Security**
+- Regularly **update Docker images** to patch vulnerabilities.
+- **Use minimal base images** for all services to reduce the attack surface.
+- Scan Docker images with **security tools** like Trivy or Clair before deployment.

+### **7. Firewall & Network Security**
+- Configure a **firewall** to restrict external access to services.
+- **Disable unused ports** and services inside containers.
+- **Use network segmentation**: Run backend services in a private network, exposing only necessary endpoints.

+### **8. Backup & Recovery**
+- **Regularly back up** Grafana dashboards, Prometheus configurations, and backend API data.
+- Have a **disaster recovery plan** to restore services in case of an attack or failure.

+By implementing these security measures, you can significantly reduce the risk of unauthorized access, data leaks, and service disruptions in this monitoring stack.

 ## 🐞 Troubleshooting
 ### 1️⃣ Docker Build Fails